CruxConnect/crux-docs/_includes/product/response/sku.md

 : (object) The Product Identifiers object contains the upca, ean13, gtin14, isbn, asin, and mpn for the SKU.

 inventory_lists
-: (array) Inventory Lists contains an array of all the Inventory list objects where this SKU currently resides.
+: (array) Array of all the Inventory list objects where the SKU currently resides.

 created
 : (string) The Created parameter indicates the date the SKU was Created in our system.